dojo/docs/quickstart/Animation.rst

 Have you ever wanted to perform an animated effect such as fade out, fade in, wipe in, but apply the effect in a non-linear way?
 For example, wouldn't it be cool to have a fade in accelerate the rate at which the node appears the further along in the animation duration it is, or provide a bit of bounce to your slide in animation?
 The functions which control the timing of the animation is handled through the 'easing' property of the arguments passed to the animation creation functions.

 Instead of having to write the easing function yourself, dojo provides a collection of standard easing functions to use as this parameter to get a variety of effects.
-See `Easing functions <dojo/fx/easing>`_ for more information on the easing function provided out of the box.
+See :ref:`Easing functions <dojo/fx/easing>` for more information on the easing function provided out of the box.

 ============
 Text Effects